-- 7 Hide the current representation showing all frames, and display only the water representation by double-clicking on it.
-Change the text in the Selected Atoms from water to water and within 3 of protein and hit enter.
-This will show all water atoms within 3 Å of the protein. - 8 Play the trajectory.
+- 8 Play the trajectory.
 Although the displayed water atoms may be near the protein for a little while, they soon wander off, and are still shown despite no longer meeting the selection criteria.
 The Update Selection Every Frame option in the Trajectory tab of the Graphical Representations window remedies this.
 If the option box is checked, the selection is updated every frame.
-See Fig. 19.
+See Fig. 19. - 9 Quit VMD.